PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-Our trace is a bit suspicious so let's use a pairplot, one that Alex was kind enough to help me make.
 What you can see here is heavy posterior correlation between each individual team and the game type.
 As one of the coefficients goes up, the other _has_ to go down and the sampler is having trouble converging.
 Why does it _have_ to?
 As often: unidentifiability...
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->